timschneeb/DDCToolbox/README.md

 ## Installation
 Primarily developed for Linux.
 It should work on other platforms too, but you need to compile it yourself.

+I will try to provide Windows binary packages every now and then.
 ### Ubuntu (PPA)
 Add PPA Repo
 ```bash